HUD: Growth Of Homelessness During 2020 Was 'Devastating,' Even Before The Pandemic

 Also, more than 106,000 children were homeless during the once-a-year count, conducted in most communities across the nation.
 While the majority of homeless children were in shelters or transitional housing, almost 11,000 were living outside.

-As has been the case for years, a disproportionate share of those experiencing homelessness were Black — about 39% of the total, though African Americans make up about 13 percent of the nation's overall population.
+As has been the case for years, a disproportionate share of those experiencing homelessness were Black — about 39% of the total, though African Americans make up about 13% of the nation's overall population.
 Twenty-three percent of those who were homeless last year identified as Hispanic or Latino.

 California was home to the largest number of people experiencing homelessness — 161,548 — according to the 2020 count.
 A quarter of all homeless individuals in the United States were living in either New York City or Los Angeles.